 Teething is an important milestone.
-Babies can actually start teething as early as around two to three months of age, although their first tooth usually erupts by six months of age.
-And keeping track of your baby’s teeth i.e., when each one of them will erupt has never been easier, thanks to the Baby Teething Tool, you can do with a click!
+Babies can actually start teething as early as around two to three months of age, but their first tooth usually erupts by six months of age.
+And keeping track of your baby’s teeth, i.e., when each baby tooth will erupt has never been easier, thanks to the Baby Teething Tool, you can do with a click!
 Give it a try to figure out when your little one will start teething and what you can do to help him through the process.
 When you see your baby’s first tooth, you’ll definitely be excited and will want to preserve it once it falls.
-Well, taking good care of his baby tooth (when it’s still in his mouth!) will ensure that it will be in decent condition to be preserved.
+Well, taking good care of your baby’s tooth (when it’s still in the mouth!) will ensure that it will be in decent condition to be preserved.
 And don’t worry, apart from losing some of its lustre over the years, there won’t be any other significant problem when it comes to preserving your baby’s tooth.
-Also, there is a reason why doctors recommend you do this.

 Doctors recommend parents to save their child’s baby teeth as they prove beneficial and are preserved as as ‘Stem Cell Banking’.
-Milk teeth/baby teeth contain stem cells which have remarkable regenerative qualities.
-Simply put, stem cells can renew themselves and convert into more specialised cells with the ability to repair specific organs and tissues.
-Most doctors suggest keeping a child’s baby teeth, as the stem cells in their teeth can be harvested and later utilised for treating the child, if he suffers from any disease, like cancer or spinal cord injury.
+Milk teeth/baby teeth contain stem cells have remarkable regenerative potential.
+Stem cells can renew themselves and convert into more specialised cells with the ability to repair specific tissues and organs.
+Most doctors suggest keeping a child’s baby teeth, as the stem cells in their teeth can be harvested and later utilised for treating the child, if he suffers from any fatal disease, like cancer or spinal cord injury.
 These stem cells can also be used for replacement tissue or cell therapy in case of burns and macular degeneration.
 Therefore, preserving baby teeth for stem cells can save a child’s life.

-In case you are keen to donate your child’s early teeth for stem cell research, consult your dentist first for appropriate information and guidance.
+In case you are keen to donate your child’s early teeth for stem cell research, consult a paediatric dentist for appropriate information and guidance.

 Ways to Preserve Your Baby’s Teeth

 Before you go about preserving your baby’s teeth, you must know how to preserve it the right way.
-Usually, parents like to keep the first tooth.
 Here is how you can store baby teeth for stem cells at home: